skhrg/Penn-Summer-Computing-Training/1_Basic_unix_command_line_and_bash/Instructions.md

 - move the file into the directory

 # Editors
 Say you want to edit a file on this remote machine.
 Broadly speaking there are two ways to do it.
 The first is to use a command-line text editor, such as `vi`, `vim`, or `nano`.
-(A sub-category of this, though I've rarely seen anyone do this for the reasons we will see below, is to use x-forwarding to open a gui text editor on the remote machine.
+(A sub-category of this, though I've rarely seen anyone do this, is to use x-forwarding to open a gui text editor on the remote machine.
 I would not generally expect there to be many installed on analysis machines you will use.)

 Alternatively, you can use ftp/scp to remotely retrieve the file, change it on your computer using the text editor of your choice, then send it back to the remote machine.
 This sounds clunky, but various software will automate the process for you.
 Examples of this include:

 - winscp
 - Some fancier text editors that include ftp, like [Atom](https://atom.io/) (eg. use locally by doing "atom /path/to/file".
 See next section for remote usage) or Sublimetext
 - Any sort of FUSE filesystem navigator (Gnome's Nautilus file explorer does this well natively)

+While the GUI / ftp options can be more aesthetic, I **strongly recommend** you pick a command-line editor like vim or nano and become fluent in it.
+It will work on all machines - yours and remote ones, and is the fastest and most fail-safe option.

 ## Exercise
 Add some text to the file!